Candlewood Lake, OH

 Average Travel Time

-Using averages, employees in Candlewood Lake, OH have a N/A commute time (N/A minutes) than the normal US worker (N/A minutes).
+Using averages, employees in Candlewood Lake, OH have a longer commute time (32.9 minutes) than the normal US worker (26.6 minutes).
 Additionally, 2.79% of the workforce in Candlewood Lake, OH have "super commutes" in excess of 90 minutes.

 The chart below shows how the median household income in Candlewood Lake, OH compares to that of it's neighboring and parent geographies.